aman-alam11/NewsApp/README.md

 4. Canada (Not Finalized Yet)

-Plans: Right Now the app is in very initial stage.
-It opens up with 4 buttons each with a country name and leading to the data provided by that API.
-However this is just the initial setup.
-I plan to replace it with a scrollable tab and plan to expand it to different countries (France and Germany).
-I haven't included them currently because of the language issues as their leading newspapers will be in French and Deutsch.
+Plans: Right now the app is pulling data from NYT and Guardian only.
+Plans and suggestions requested to pull data from newspapers of different countries (France, Germany, India, Canada etc).